How much coal is in the United States?

 The U.S. Energy Information Administration (EIA) publishes three measures of how much coal is left in the United States.
 The measures are based on various degrees of geologic certainty and on the economic feasibility of mining the coal.

-EIA's estimates for the amount of coal reserves as of January 1, 2020, by type of reserve
+EIA's estimates for the amount of coal reserves as of January 1, 2021, by type of reserve are:

 - Estimated recoverable reserves include only the coal that can be mined with today's mining technology after considering accessibility constraints and recovery factors.
 EIA estimates U.S. recoverable coal reserves at about 252 billion short tons, of which about 58% is underground mineable coal.